sparkbox/standard/security/timemachine.md

 ## Switching from Unencrypted to Encrypted

-If you previously set up Time Machine, but the steps for [Capturing Status][#capturing-status] show that disk is _not_ encrypted, follow these Apple provided instructions for [changing from unencrypted to encrypted](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241/mac)
+If you previously set up Time Machine, but the steps for [Capturing Status](#capturing-status) show that disk is _not_ encrypted, follow these Apple provided instructions for [changing from unencrypted to encrypted](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241/mac)